Ned Kelly (musical): Development and concept album

 Livermore began writing Ned Kelly in 1972 when touring as a performer with the musical Hair in Perth and Adelaide.
 Livermore and Flynn had previously collaborated on the musical Lasseter which was produced in Sydney in 1971 by the Old Tote Theatre Company at the Parade Theatre.

 In the manner of Jesus Christ Superstar, a concept album of the musical was made prior to a stage production.
-The concept album, released in mid-1974, featured various members of the Australian cast of Jesus Christ Superstar, including Jon English as Ned Kelly, Trevor White, John Paul Young and Livermore.
+The concept album, released in mid-1974, featured various members of the Australian cast of Jesus Christ Superstar, including Jon English as Ned Kelly, Trevor White and John Paul Young as gang members, and Livermore as Sergeant Hare.
 Janice Slater sang the role of Ma Kelly.

 Creation of the album involved some disharmony between Ned Kellys collaborators, with Bob Ellis brought in by producer Clyde Packer and Flynn to revise existing lyrics and write lyrics for new songs (he is credited on the album as additional lyrics).